disulfidebond/agripa/README.md

 merge -i ORGANISM1.GTF -i ORGANISM1.FASTA -i ORGANISM2.GTF -i ORGANISM2.FASTA -o FILENAME.GTF
 The merge option merges gtf annotation files from the annotation files of two organisms.
 The first -i option must be the organism annotation gene list file as a GTF format, and the second -i argument must be the organism fasta file.
 The third -i argument must be the next organism annotation file list as a GTF format that will be merged to the first organism, and the fourth -i argument must be the next organism fasta file.
 The -o option is the resulting unique output file name.
 Note: only two files can be merged at a time with this release.

+#####
+The Homology update adds additional functionality to do homology searches and matching.
+It is still in development.